Businesses

 For More Information

-Visit Cigar Lake on cameco.com or read our Cigar Lake factsheet
+Visit Cigar Lake on cameco.com or read our Cigar Lake fact sheet

 Key Facts

-• after being held in safe care and maintenance since 2018, in February 2022, Cameco announced its decision to begin ramp up to production over the course of 2022 and 2023.
+• After being held in safe care and maintenance since 2018, in February 2022, Cameco announced its decision to begin ramp up to production over the course of 2022 and 2023.
+Planned production of 15 million pounds (100% basis) is expected in 2023 and 18 million pounds (100% basis) in 2024.

-• licensed to October 31, 2043 (both properties)
+• licensed to October 31, 2023 (both properties)

 • ore slurry from McArthur River is trucked in special containers 80 kms southwest to Key Lake where it’s milled and blended for processing with low-grade ore stockpiled at the mill